azuwis/zigbee2mqtt-networkmap/README.md

 views:
   - title: Zigbee Network
-    panel: true # this renders the first card on full width, other cards in this view will not be rendered.
+    panel: true # this renders the first card on full width, other cards in this view will not be rendered
     cards:
       - type: custom:zigbee2mqtt-networkmap
         entity: sensor.zigbee2mqtt_networkmap